IBM/SalesEnablement-VMware-L3-draft/docs/VCFaaS/VCFaaS-mt/Operating-mt.md

     !!!
 Warning "You may be asked to reauthenticate to IBM Cloud"

         After clicking the **SIGN IN WITH OIDC** button, you may be asked to re-authenticate to IBM Cloud.
-IBM employees and business partners that have multi-factor authentication (MFA) enabled in their IBM Cloud account may also additional authentication steps to perform.
+IBM employees and business partners that have multi-factor authentication (MFA) enabled in their IBM Cloud account may also have additional authentication steps to perform.
 These steps are not detailed here.

 6. Explore the information displayed on the **Data Centers** summary page and then click the {{itz.VCFaaSmt.name}} tile.